A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Optimal Rate-Power Selection

-Hence, any objective pair that belongs to the attainable objective region, $ S $, but not on the Pareto boundary is suboptimal, since there exist other operating points that are better or at least as good for every objective \cite{cao_pareto_boundary}.
+Hence, any objective pair that belongs to the attainable objective region, $ S $, but not to the Pareto boundary is suboptimal, since there exist other operating points that are better or at least as good for every objective.
 Numerical realizations of Pareto boundaries that are achieved with different processor speeds, i.e. different $ T_b $ values, are depicted in Fig. \ref{fig_threeD_pareto_boundary}.
-As one can tell the ultimate pair $ \{0,0\} $ can be achieved when $ T_b \approx 10^{-15}\,$s.
-However, as $ T_b $ increases, i.e. the processor speed decreases, the boundary moves away from the ultimate pair and a wider Pareto boundary is experienced, which leads to a broader set of optimal objectives.
+Notice that the ultimate point $ [0,0] $ can be achieved when $ T_b \leq 10^{-15}\,$s.
+However, as $ T_b $ increases, i.e. the processor speed decreases, the boundary moves away from the ultimate pair and a wider Pareto boundary is experienced, which leads to a broader set of optimal set of objectives.